top of page

 • Twitter

 MitoMetabLab is an academic mitochondrial biology research laboratory at Queen's University in Kingston, Ontario, Canada.
-Directed by a Tier II Canada Research Chair and supported by the Banting Research Foundation - Mitacs, and Canada Foundation for Innovation - John Evans Leaders Fund, we are focused on the cellular and molecular mechanisms of metabolic and cardiovascular diseases.
+Directed by a Tier II Canada Research Chair and supported by CIHR, the Canada Research Chairs Program, the Banting Research Foundation - Mitacs, and Canada Foundation for Innovation - John Evans Leaders Fund, we are focused on the cellular and molecular mechanisms of metabolic and cardiovascular diseases.
 Our mission is to determine how mitochondrial structure, function, and genetics contribute to physiology and pathology.

 Thanks for submitting!